-2 The San Jose to Merced Project Section: PEPD Record Set Capital Cost Estimate Report provides estimates capital costs for the project section alternatives (Appendix 6-A).
+2 Appendix 6-A provides estimates capital costs for the project alternatives.
 These capital cost estimates are limited to SCC groups 10 to 60, and 80 to 90, which include most of the SCC cost categories directly related to the labor and materials involved in construction of the rail system and support facilities.
-Total construction costs for the project section correspond to cost estimates for SCC Groups 10 to 60 and a share of Group 90 Costs, and exclude 40.07-Right-of-Way Purchase and Land Costs.
+Total construction costs for the Project Section correspond to cost estimates for SCC Groups 10 to 60 and a share of Group 90 Costs, and exclude 40.07-Right-of-Way Purchase and Land Costs and Group 80 Professional Services Costs.